Kayli/logspub/bio-neuroscience.md

 - shwann cells
   - insulation using myelination along axon (they wrap around it)
-  - conduction of nervous impulses along axons
+  - conduction of nervous impulses along axons, speed them up

 ## terms and abbreviations